CodeCoupler Webpack Optimize Bundle Size

 externals:

-With this configuration the packages will not be included into your bundle.
+With this configuration the packages will not be included in your bundle.
 The assets defined in

 Try this out by running the following command and inspecting the results in the dist directory:

-Furthermore you can build a version where the modules will not copied and the injected links will point to a CDN.
+You can also build a version where the modules are not copied and the links are injected to point to a CDN.
 Try this:

 Read more details here: The configuration reference